Demerol (Meperidine HCL) 100mg/ml injection is a narcotic analgesic medication commonly administered for the treatment of light sedation and pain.

 Meperidine can impair a person’s intellectual and/or physical capacities, which are necessary for performing potentially dangerous tasks such as operating heavy machinery or driving a car.
 Therefore, the affected person ought to be recommended.

-Meperidine, like other narcotics, may produce orthostatic hypotension in ambulatory patients.
+Meperidine, much like other opioids, has the potential to cause orthostatic hypotension in ambulatory patients.

-Meperidine should not be used in pregnant women prior to the labor period unless in the judgment of the physician the potential benefits outweigh the possible risks because safe use in pregnancy prior to labor has not been established relative to possible adverse effects on fetal development.
+Because safe use in pregnancy before labor has not been established, meperidine must not be used in pregnant women before the duration of labor unless, in the doctor’s judgment, the potential benefits outweigh the potential risks.
+This is because safe use in pregnancy before labor has not been established relative to the possibility of adverse effects on fetal development.

-Meperidine should be used with caution in patients with atrial flutter and other supraventricular tachycardias because of a possible vagolytic action which may produce a significant increase in the ventricular response rate.
+Due to the possibility of vagolytic activity, meperidine should be taken with extreme caution in patients who suffer from atrial flutter and other types of supraventricular tachycardia.
+This is because vagolytic activity can lead to a significant increase in the ventricular reaction rate.